DenisMedeirosBBD/CustomRootCA/README.md

 Follow the steps below to use it:

-1. Edit the files `ca.cnf` and `crt.cn` with information about your company.
+1. Edit the files `ca.cnf` and `crt.cn` with information about your company and `generate.sh` with the filenames you want.

+Important: Do not forget to edit the line `subjectAltName` in `crt.cn`.

 2. Run the script `generate.sh` and it will create the root CA and a certificate signed by it.